Abdulai Ibrahim

-Abdulai Ibrahim (born 6 March 1999) is a Ghanaian professional footballer who plays as a defender for Ghanaian Premier League side Dreams F.C.
+Abdulai Ibrahim (born 6 March 1999) is a Ghanaian professional footballer who plays as a defender.

 Career

 In January 2019, Ibrahim joined Ghana Premier League side Dreams FC.
 He made his debut during the 2019 GFA Normalization Committee Special Competition.
-On 14 April 2018, he made his debut and played the full 90 minutes in a 1–1 draw against West African Football Academy (WAFA), in the process he scored his debut goal to help them salvage the draw.
+On 14 April 2019, he made his debut and played the full 90 minutes in a 1–1 draw against West African Football Academy (WAFA), in the process he scored his debut goal to help them salvage the draw.
 He played 4 matches and scored 1 goal at the end of the competition.
 He played 10 matches during the 2019–20 Ghana Premier League season before the league was truncated due to the COVID-19 pandemic.
 Ahead of the 2020–21 Ghana Premier League season, he was named on the team's squad list as the league was set to restart in November 2020.